jina-ai/jina/docs/concepts/orchestration/handle-exceptions.md

 If the retry policy is exhausted for a given request, the error is reported back to the corresponding client.

 The resulting error message contains the *network address* of the failing Executor.
-If multiple replicas are present, all addresses are reported - unless the Flow is deployed using Kubernetes, in which case the replicas are managed by Kubernetes and only a single address is available.
+If multiple replicas are present, all addresses are reported - unless the Orchestration is deployed using Kubernetes, in which case the replicas are managed by Kubernetes and only a single address is available.

 Depending on the client-to-gateway protocol, and the type of error, the error message is returned in one of the following ways: